 I just stumbled upon an article written back in February 2023.
-In it, Martech Series reported that Rezolve.ai had integrated ChatGPT in its IT and HR service-desk solutions.
+In it, Martech Series reported that Rezolve.ai had integrated ChatGPT into its IT and HR service desk solutions.
 In a nutshell, end-users are able to interact with a specially-trained instance of ChatGPT from their own MS Teams interface.

 The generative AI intelligently probes them for more information on their request or issue and responds appropriately.
 ChatGPT can then either direct the user to the solution or create a ticket for the support team with more actionable information.

 This ChaptGPT integration has created a personalized support experience for employees and freed up help desk staff to focus on more pressing tasks.
 As a result, Rezolve claims to have “raised the bar” for service desk efficiency.

 At ONEiO, this got us thinking about the future impact of large language models (LLMs) on the modern service desk, and how IT teams currently measure success across ticketing processes.

 This blog is part 1 of a series looking at the metrics for measuring aspects of IT that affect IT ticketing processes and how strategic integrations can move the needle on those all-important Key Performance Indicators (KPIs).

 Ticketing processes in IT services

 Before diving into service desk KPIs, let’s take a quick look at what falls under the category of ticketing processes.
 For anyone outside of the IT team or service provider, the whole ticketing process might seem like somewhat of a black box.
 To those people, here’s what happens when you ask IT for something.